Morris County

 bulletensuring proper radio communication procedures and techniques are being employed by all operators

-The Radio Officer is authorized to change or add procedures not specified in the Morris County RACES Operating Plan when they are required for efficient and effective operation of the unit.
+The Radio Officer is authorized to change or add procedures when they are required for efficient and effective operation of the RACES unit.

 Deputy Radio Officer

 The Deputy Radio Officer (DRO) is appointed by, and reports to, the Radio Officer.
-The Radio Officer may delegate certain of the RO's responsibilities to the DRO.
-Either the Radio Officer or the Acting Emergency Management Coordinator will designate the DRO as the Acting Radio Officer when the Radio Officer is not able to act as the RO.
+The Radio Officer may delegate certain responsibilities to the DRO.
+Either the Radio Officer or the Emergency Management Coordinator will designate the DRO as the Acting Radio Officer when the Radio Officer is not able to act as the RO.

 Team Leaders